 When the order of these three steps gets messed up, everything is harder.

-9. When is it okay to be selfish in a relationship?
+9. When is it OK to be selfish in a relationship?

 Always be self-centered (centered in your self) in the sense of being in touch enough with yourself, with your feelings and thoughts, to verbalize your concerns and preferences.
 Then spend equal energy on understanding your partner’s.
 Lastly, aim to create win-win solutions, plans of action responsive to the concerns of both of you.